 What are the responsibilities of a sponsoring group?

-A group sponsoring a refugee must perform the following tasks.
+A group sponsoring refugees must do the following.

-- Complete a settlement plan.
-The plan outlines the arrangements for the sponsored refugees.
+- Complete a settlement plan for the refugees.
+The plan shows how the group will directly or indirectly help the sponsored refugees settle into their life in Canada.
 These include helping them to:

-- Live in the community where the refugees will settle.
+- Live in the community where the refugee(s) will settle and provide support as needed.

-Find more information in IRCC’s Guide to the Private Sponsorship of Refugees Program.
+- Guide to the Private Sponsorship of Refugees Program

 Answers others found useful

 - Who is eligible for sponsorship under the Private Sponsorship of Refugees Program?

 - Who can sponsor a refugee?

 - How long does it take before a privately sponsored refugee gets to Canada?

 - Who decides whether a refugee can be sponsored and resettled?

 - What kind of support do government-assisted refugees get?